 Jodi moved to Vancouver in ‘00, where she now lives with her husband and collaborator, pianist Tilden Webb, and young son Tristan.
 Her personal highlights include opening for Oscar Peterson in 2004, performing as a featured soloist with the Vancouver Symphony Orchestra, and recording numerous times for CBC Radio.
 Another highlight in Jodi’s career was when she was asked to be the featured bassist in the 2010 Vancouver Olympic Winter Games’ closing ceremonies and soundtrack.

 Jodi’s deep passion for education lead her to pursue a Masters Degree in Education at Simon Fraser University.
-She is on faculty at Capilano University, Kwantlen Polytechnic University and is the Jazz Department Head at the VSO School of Music.
+She is on faculty at Kwantlen Polytechnic University and is the Jazz Department Head at the VSO School of Music.
 She has been a guest adjudicator and clinician at many festivals, colleges, universities, and conferences across Canada.
-As well as an extensive background as a jazz educator, Jodi has been involved in teaching early childhood music classes for over 15 years.
-Her methodology includes a combination of Orff, Kodaly, Dalcroze, Montessori and Suzuki philosophies of music education.
-Her areas of interest include arts-based research, embodied educational practices, attachment, phenomenology, creativity and the theory of multiple intelligences.
+As well as an extensive background as a jazz educator, Jodi was involved in teaching early childhood music classes for over 15 years.
+Her methodology included a combination of Orff, Kodaly, Dalcroze, Montessori and Suzuki philosophies of music education.
+Her areas of interest include arts-based research, embodied educational practices, attachment, phenomenology and creativity.

 She has been described as “… armed with an arsenal of talent sure to develop recognition as one of the finest bassist in the jazz world today” (Ejazznews), “… (playing with) an infectiously in-the-pocket sense of groove” (Cadence Magazine), “… a jazz bassist with great time and a rock-solid sound ” (Katie Malloch, CBC Radio), “ a great player, who plays with intoxicating passion” (RivitingRiff.com), and “a wonderful bassist who really digs in and plays from the heart” (David Fathead Newman – Coda Magazine interview).